AarshBatra/biteSizedAQ/18.bite.sized.vis.4.who.nat.aq.st.database.2025/README.md

 Let’s dive into the data—one plot at a time!

-## Air Quality Standards National Coverage for Criterial Pollutants Across the World
+## Air Quality Standards National Coverage for Criteria Pollutants Across the World

 ------------------------------------------------------------------------